gratefulzadik/forgivenessnews/_posts/2018-09-07-Forgiveness-Transforms-Journalist.md

 title: "Forgiveness Transforms Journalist Held Captive By Pirates"
 image: /assets/img/michaelscottmoore2.jpg
 image-credit: "© Michael Scott Moore"
-excerpt: "At some point, I made a conscious decision to forgive my guards…Once I reordered my brain like that, I no longer had that impulse to kill myself."
+excerpt: > “At some point, I made a conscious decision to forgive my guards…Once I reordered my brain like that, I no longer had that impulse to kill myself.”
 ---

 <p text-align="center">